HarrisonTotty/AbstractCellularAutomaton/README.md

 * Implementation of a "wavefunction"-based cell state for quantum cellular automata.

 ## Broken Features
 * At very rare instances, some algorithms will produce an integer overflow within a parallel loop.
-The culpret has not be caught yet >_>
+The culpret has not be caught yet >_> (UPDATE: The culpret still isn't caught, but a totally-not-lazily-and-well-implemented try-catch clause has been added to prevent crashing)
+* Sometimes input focus can be shifted away from the grid, causing some keyboard shortcuts to not work properly.

 ## Running
 When the program is started you will see a blank grid.
 Simply click "Simulation" > "Start (S)" to run a 10x10 automaton of Conway's Game of Life.
 The program will automatically seed your simulation with the selected seed algorithm when the start button is pressed if the automaton has not been yet been seeded.
 The rest of the options are pretty self-explanitory.